NebulousLabs/Sia/Consensus.md

 Siafund Outputs
 ---------------

-Sia outputs contain:
-- A Value, which is the quanity of siafunds controlled by the output.
-- A Spend Hash, which is the hash of the spend conditions required to spend the siafund output.
-- A Claim Destination, which is a siacoin address to which siacoins will be sent when the siafund output is spent.
-- A Claim Start, which indicates how many siacoins were in the siafund pool at the moment the siafund output got created.
-This is used when the output is spent to determine how many siacoins go to the new output.
-This field is set internally by consensus, and should not be encoded into blocks.

-The id of a contract is determined by marhsalling an identifier with the string "siafund output" and appending that to the marshalling of the transaction (excluding the signatures).
-This is easiest understood by looking at the function 'SiafundOutputID' in consensus/types.go
+Like siacoin outputs, siafund outputs contain a value and an unlock hash.
+The value indicates the number of siafunds that are put into the output, and the unlock hash is the Merkle root of the unlock conditions object which allows the output to be spent.

-The id of the siacoin output that gets created when the siafund output is spent (the claim id) is derived by hashing the id of the siafund output.
+Siafund outputs also contain a claim unlock hash field, which indiactes the unlock hash of the siacoin output that is created when the siafund output is spent.
+The value of the output that gets created will depend on the growth of the siacoin pool between the creation and the spending of the output.
+This growth is measured by storing a 'claim start', which indicates the size of the siafund pool at the moment the siafund output was created.

 Arbitrary Data
 --------------